Dirkhart1/Password-Scrambler-App/README.md

-# What is Emergency Everyday?
+# What does the Password Scrambler do?
-Emergency Everyday is a Program that helps you turn a simple easy-to-crack password into a far stronger password.
-Using only simple infomation to generate a sophistcated password.
+this is a Program that helps you turn a simple password into a stronger password.
+Using only simple infomation to generate a password.
+While also listing a site the password could be linked too.

-The intention of this program is guide you into creating a personalized strong passwords by putting in simple infomation.
+The intention of this program is to sramble passwords by putting in simple infomation.
 All you need to input is:
-- A password (with the help of this program, even "password123" could be considered strong)
+- A password input (with the help of this program, even "password123" would work)
 - A 3 digit number (could ressemble anything, an example could your birthmonth + day (412) (April (4) 12th (12))
 - A website the password will be connected too

 From there a new encoded password will be generated, and it should be exponentially more secured than the original entry.

-My intention is for this program to has practical use for personal acitvity (or even professionally) so the password generation is created primarily with technical users in mind.
+My intention is for this program to create a fun way to scramble and store inputs into passwords.
-However, having a strong password is general good practice so everyone is welcomed to try the program.

 The GUI is created under the idea that the person who is looking is not familiar with technology.
 So I crafted a GUI that looks like you are doing activity of a hacker (the reason why the font and colors is the way it is).

 So I hope you'll find use for this program!
-Happy Password-Creating !
+Happy Password-Srambling !

 # How to run the program
 The easiest and quickest way to run the program is the right click the "main.pyw" file and select "Open With" and look for python.